strawstack/TileMapCreator/README.md

 - [x] Click places a tile
 - [x] One state object
 - [x] Event driven

-- [ ] Design buttons for menu area
+- [x] Design buttons for menu area
+- [x] Working erase button
-- [ ] Render buttons from state
+- [x] Render buttons from state
-- [ ] Menu area hovers left side of the screen, two columns of icon buttons
+- [x] Menu area hovers left side of the screen, two columns of icon buttons

+- [ ] Working import button
-    - [ ] Button name appears on hover
+- [ ] Working base64 button

 - [ ] Tiles can be textured with a 64 bit string of a 100x100 to 800x800 image
     - [ ] Menu button pops up window asking for string
     - [ ] Place new texture in recently used colors area

 - [ ] Shift-click edits tile meta-data
 - [ ] Mouse scroll zooms in and out
 - [ ] Mouse pan scrolls view